gabic12/Password-Manager/README.md

 Requirements:
 - latest version of Python (app was created with version 3.13)

 Run main.py to run the app.
-You enter the Website, the Email/Username and, after you clicked Generate Password button, a random generated password will be populated in the password entry field - after that you click the Add button and the information will be saved in a text file called password.txt
+Enter the Website and the Email/Username, then click the Generate Password button to create a random password, which will be automatically displayed in the Password entry field.
+Finally, click the Add button to save the information in a text file named password.txt.